mdn/content/files/en-us/web/javascript/reference/statements/try...catch/index.md

 ## Description

-The `try` statement always starts with a `try`-block.
-Then, a `catch`-block, a `finally`-block, or both must be present.
+The `try` statement always starts with a `try` block.
+Then, a `catch` block, a `finally` block, or both must be present.
 This gives us three forms for the `try` statement:

 - `try...catch`
 - `try...finally`